rage/programming-23/data/part-3/4-defining-functions.md

 <text-box variant='hint' name='Testing your own functions'>

-NB: from now on the majority of the exercises on this course will ask you to write your own function or functions.
+NB: from now on the majority of the exercises on this course will ask you to write your own function(s).

 When a program consists of only functions, executing it doesn't seem to have any effect.
 The following code doesn't print out anything, even though there is a print statement: